What Does HTN MTN LTN Mean on TikTok? Looks Rating Explained

 LTNs are considered below average in looks.
 They may have features like facial asymmetry, acne, or less defined bone structure.

-On TikTok, being called an LTN often gets played for laughs, but it can also feel insulting.
+On TikTok, being called an LTN often gets played for laughs, but it can also feel insulting, depending on the edits.

 Mid Tier Normie (MTN)